 Sand, gravel, and rock (SGR) are key to developing and enhancing community infrastructure.

-Sand, gravel, and rock interests are managed by the Doyon Lands and Natural Resources Department.
-Doyon makes commercial sales primarily for capital improvement projects in local communities.
-Additionally, Doyon can make donations of these materials for local uses.
+SGR interests are managed by the Doyon Lands and Natural Resources Department.
+Doyon makes commercial sales primarily for capital improvement projects in Doyon villages.
+Doyon also makes SGR donations for some local uses.

-Doyon manages over 160 material sites across the Region, on and off the highway system.
+Doyon manages 147 material sites across the Region, on and off the highway system.

 Frequently asked questions